-Since Yewdale launched the SafeDoor, an industry leading anti-ligature en-suite door, we have seen an abundance of natural imagery printed on the vinyl material on the exterior of the door.
+Since Yewdale launched the SafeDoor, an industry-leading anti-ligature en-suite door, we have seen an abundance of natural imagery printed on the stain-resistant faux leather material on the exterior of the door.

 As well as providing a safe means of privacy, normality and dignity in a health care environment, it is possible that the SafeDoor feeds into a wider strategy of care.